Currently seeking individuals to interview as part of a project about our clothes.

 What is involved in the interview?

-It is a general study of people and their clothes so there is no criteria or particular demographic that the participant has to fall into (you do not even have to like clothes particularly).
+It is a general study of people and their clothes.
+If you are a person, and you wear clothes - then this project is for you.
+(You do not even have to like clothes particularly.)

 What is the purpose of the project?